benchmarko/LocoBasic/README.md

   - **Note:** In LocoBasic, only following drawings get the new ink, existing drawings are not modified.
 - `INKEY$`: Gets the pressed character from the key buffer or an empty string if the buffer is empty.
 - `INPUT [message;] variable [, variable, ...]` Prompts the user for input (string or numeric).
-  - When using multiple variables, the input is split at "," and the parts are assigned to the variables
+  - The input is split at "," and the parts are assigned to multiple variables
   - **Note:** Currently the variables must have the same type.
 - `INSTR([startPos,] string1, string2)` Returns the first position of *string2* in *string1*, starting at optional *startPos*.
 - `INT(number)` Returns the integer part of *number*.
 - `LEFT$(string, number)` Returns *number* characters from the left of *string*.
 - `LEN(string)` Returns the length of the string.
   - LocoBasic has no limitation on the length.
+- `LINE INPUT [message;] variable` Prompts the user for a line of input (string).
 - `LOG(number)` Returns natural logarithm for *number* (based on e).
 - `LOG10(number)` Returns logarithm for *number* based on 10.
 - `LOWER$(string)` Returns the string in lowercase.